phillipadsmith/not-awesome-perl/README.md

 Not Awesome Perl
 ================

 A list of places where Perl is nowhere to be found in a list of other supported languages or libraries.
-Anti-inspirted by [awesome-perl](https://github.com/hachiojipm/awesome-perl) and all of the other awesomeness on Github.
+Anti-inspired by [awesome-perl](https://github.com/hachiojipm/awesome-perl) and all of the other awesomeness on Github.

 ## Platform as a Service (PaaS) providers